python-projects-fernando/nextgenhealth/docs/sdlc/01_project_scope.md

 The project will be considered successful if:
 1. The system is fully functional and meets the requirements outlined in this document.
-2. Users (doctors, nurses, administrators) can perform their tasks efficiently using the system.
+2. Users (doctors, nurses, administrators, patients) can perform their tasks efficiently using the system.
 3. The system is deployed and accessible in a production environment.

 ---